 10. To simp

-No need to be confused, you're not the one.
 With 50 states in America, each having its demographics, personality, and culture, casual conversation in the United States can vary.
-Here is some regional American slang used in different cities in America:
+Here are some of the regional American slang used in different cities:

 In the city of New York, where culture thrives and people from all walks of life come together, a distinct American lingo has emerged.
-Let's take a look at some examples of the American slang words and phrases commonly used by New Yorkers.
+Let's take a look at some examples of US slang and phrases commonly used by New Yorkers.

 1. The Big Apple